 We envision a vibrant, just and sustainable food system* where:

-- the principles of ecological sustainability, sustainable livelihoods for food providers, and social justice for all are upheld;
+- essential principles are upheld: ecologically regenerative practices, viable livelihoods for food providers, and social justice for all;

 - the local population actively participates in the decision-making processes related to food at a municipal, regional, and national levels;

 - people have the desire, opportunity, and means to actively engage in all aspects of the food system; and

 - food is celebrated as central to both culture and community.

 * The food system consists of all processes and infrastructure involved in feeding a population: growing, harvesting, processing, packaging, transporting, marketing, consuming, and disposing of food and food-related items.
 It also includes the inputs needed and outputs generated at each of these steps.